albin-mema/Riva_elixir/packages/riva_ash/patterns.md

 1. **Identify the Need**:
    - Clearly articulate the problem the pattern solves
-   - Explain why it's needed in the Riva Ash application
+   - Explain why it's needed in the Reservation System application
    - Provide real-world examples from the codebase where this pattern would be beneficial

 2. **Research Existing Patterns**: